Empress Lü: Dispute over the succession

-As empress dowager and Regent
+As empress dowager and de facto Regent

 In June 195 BC, Emperor Gaozu died and was succeeded by Liu Ying, who became historically known as Emperor Hui of Han.
 Lü Zhi was honoured by Emperor Hui as empress dowager.
 She exerted more influence during the reign of her son than she had when she was empress, and she became the powerful and effective lead figure in his administration.